01 of 24

 Places to See in Athens

 Everyone has different favorites and priorities.
-With just a day or two in Athens, these are 8 places I found worthy of my precious time.
-Scroll through the rest of this article to learn more about each site.
+With just a day or two in Athens, these are eight places worthy of your precious time.

 - Acropolis Museum